-Join Steve Caplin for an in-depth discussion in this video Adding the interior door, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding the interior door, part of Photoshop: Creating Perspective.

 Our view through the doorway is starting to come together, although so far it does …look a little artificial.
 We can help to fix that by adding a real …photographed element, such as a new door.
 We don't need to draw the door, of …course, as we already have one photographed. …Now, we've already cut out the door and it's right down here. …If hold Alt on a PC, Option on a Mac, and click on the eye, we can see just that …layer by itself.
 Now the problem is, we cut this door out …without it's frame.
 It's not going to look convincing on that wall.…